BriceLucifer/compsci-713/src/chapters/F_decision_trees.md

 - [ ] Can you trace through one round of AdaBoost: compute $\varepsilon_t$, $\alpha_t$, and weight update?
 - [ ] Do you know the difference between AdaBoost (adds stumps) and Gradient Boosting (fits residuals with trees)?
 - [ ] Can you write the AdaBoost final classifier: $H(x) = \text{sign}(\sum \alpha_t h_t(x))$?
-- [ ] Can you draw a decision tree diagram with internal nodes, branches, and leaves?
+- [ ] Can you draw a decision tree and convert it to IF-THEN rules?
-- [ ] Can you explain Gini impurity and how it differs from entropy?
+- [ ] Can you compute Gini impurity and Gini reduction for a split?